Difference Between Severity and Priority

 - Severity deals with the technical aspects of an application, whereas Priority deals with Business Requirements and the impact of the defect on customer requirements.

-Below are the points, helps to understand the difference between Severity vs Priority:
+Below are the points, that help to understand the difference between Severity vs Priority:

 High Priority and High Severity